 “Yes!
 We would be like… like Christopher Columbus, but less addicted to crack.”

 “You should get that printed on a flag.”

 “I don’t know.
 I’d be a ghost possessing every person about to die.
 I would guide them to the king of the afterlife, whom the newbie ghosts would duel against.
 If the newbie won, they would be able to dismantle the afterlife and set loose all the hopeless spirits back onto the plane of the living.
 It would be an Apocalypse.”

 Alazne laughs and laughs and laughs.
 It’s nice, even if she sounds sick.

-“That’s silly,” she says with a hoarse voice.
+“That’s silly,” she says hoarsely.

 “We sat there after we escaped the Monte Igueldo amusement park, remember?
 We sat there and you cried and we made out and everything.”